-As a DDP participant, you must attend all seven weekly classroom sessions.
+As a IDP participant, you must attend all seven weekly classroom sessions.
 Each session takes 2 to 3 hours, for a total of 16 hours.
-When you satisfactorily complete the classroom sessions, your involvement in the DDP will end, UNLESS the program refers you for a formal evaluation, and any resulting treatment.
+When you satisfactorily complete the classroom sessions, your involvement in the IDP will end, UNLESS the program refers you for a formal evaluation, and any resulting treatment.

 LEAF provides this 16-hour course for those convicted of a drinking-driving offense.
 Sessions are designed to develop healthy decision-making and modify attitude and unsafe driving habits.
 Most participants are eligible for conditional driving privileges.

-For more information on the Otsego County Drinking Driver Program, please contact:
+For more information on the Otsego County Impaired Driver Program, please contact:

 Gail Rowley, Administrator